 \section{Abstract}

-Transformer-based Language Models (LMs) achieve remarkable performances on a variety of NLU tasks, but are also prone to generating toxic texts such as insults, threats, and profanities which limit their adaptations to the real-world applications.
-To overcome this issue, a few text generation approaches aim to detoxify toxic texts with additional LMs or perturbations.
+Transformer-based Language Models (LMs) have achieved impressive results on natural language understanding tasks, but they can also generate toxic text such as insults, threats, and profanity, limiting their real-world applications.
+To overcome this issue, a few text generation approaches aim to detoxify toxic texts using additional LMs or perturbations.
 However, previous methods require excessive memory, computations, and time which are serious bottlenecks in their real-world application.
 To address such limitations, we propose an effective yet efficient method for language detoxification using an attribute-discriminative latent space.
-Specifically, we project the latent space of an original Transformer LM to a discriminative latent space on which the texts are well-separated by their attributes, with the help of a projection block and a discriminator.
+Specifically, we project the latent space of an original Transformer LM onto a discriminative latent space that well-separates texts by their attributes using a projection block and an attribute discriminator.
 This allows the LM to control the text generation to be non-toxic with minimal memory and computation overhead.
 We validate our model, \emph{Attribute-Discriminative Language Model (ADLM)} on detoxified language and dialogue generation tasks, on which our method significantly outperforms baselines both in performance and efficiency.